 “Therefore, a Green Belt Assessment has now been produced to give the Black Country Authorities a detailed picture of individual areas of Green Belt as part of the evidence needed for the Black Country Plan.
 The assessment will help the Black Country Authorities to understand if there is any suitable land within the Green Belt, which, after further detailed assessment and consultation, of other relevant evidence, could be put forward as an option for removal from the Green Belt for development.” – taken from the Summary of the Green Belt Assessment for the Black Country

-Local greenbelt sites put forward for development: Many hectares of land on Stourbridge Green Belt have been put forward for potential future development in the “call for sites” which is carried out as part of the preparation of the Local Plan.
+Local greenbelt sites put forward for development: Many hectares of land on Stourbridge Green Belt have been put forward by owners and developers in the “call for sites” which is carried out as part of the preparation of the Local Plan.
 There will be a public consultation on the plan in Summer 2021.
-Further information and background can be found on the main site for the Black Country Plan, and details of the timetable can be found here: Timetable

 What should you do?